cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 The **CASE** keyword comes first, followed by one or more **WHEN** clauses giving a condition and the result if the condition is true.
 The first true condition determines the result.
 If none of the conditions evaluate to ``True``, then the **ELSE** result is used, if provided, or ``NULL`` if there is no **ELSE** clause.
 The expression is finished with the **END** keyword.

-For example, we could categorize our books as either fiction or non-fiction using **CASE**:
+For example, we could put our books into different categories, maybe for different sections in a library, using **CASE**:

-.. activecode:: ch3_section5
+.. activecode:: ch3_example_case
     :language: sql
     :dburl: /_static/simple_books.sqlite3

     SELECT
         author, title,
-        CASE WHEN genre = 'autobiography' THEN 'non-fiction' WHEN genre = 'history' THEN 'non-fiction'
+        CASE WHEN genre = 'fantasy' THEN 'speculative fiction' WHEN genre = 'science fiction' THEN 'speculative fiction' WHEN genre = 'poetry' THEN 'poetry'
-             WHEN genre = 'philosophy' THEN 'non-fiction'
+             WHEN genre = 'history' THEN 'non-fiction'
-             ELSE 'fiction'
+             ELSE 'general fiction'
         END
         AS category
     FROM books;

 Here we have included tests for some genres not present in our current dataset.
-A bookstore application might have several categories, each encompassing multiple genres.
+A library application might have many categories, each encompassing multiple genres.
 Using a **CASE** expression would be one way to output books with their categories, although it depends on knowledge of all the possible genres in our database.
 A more data-driven way would be to look up categories in another database table using a *join*, a technique we will discuss in `Chapter 4`_.

 Another form of **CASE** matches an expression to possible values.
 The above query can be re-written using this form: